-Fifth - seventh grade students are required to complete at minimum 3 hours of community service each trimester, with a total of 9 hours each year.
-Hours must be preapproved by classroom teacher.
+Fifth - eighth grade students are required to complete at minimum 3 hours of community service each trimester, with a total of 9 hours each year.
+Hours must be pre approved by the classroom teacher.
 Work can begin during the summer before the year starts without teacher approval, but 2 hours max over the summer will be accepted.
+These hours will be documented through their service journal assignments in Religion class.